Where Is Vidya Balan

-Where Is Vidya Balan is a 2015 Telugu crime comedy entertainer film.
+Where Is Vidya Balan is a 2015 Indian Telugu-language crime comedy film directed by Srinivas Guttula and starring Prince Cecil and Jyotii Sethi.

 Plot

 Kiran (Prince) is a simple pizza delivery boy who falls in love with a doctor named Swathi (Jyotii Sethi).
-He starts wooing her and some how succeeds in winning her love.
+He starts wooing her and somehow succeeds in winning her love.
 While all this is going on, the couple suddenly get stuck in a chaotic situation where a deadly minister (Jaya Prakash Reddy), a reputed doctor (Rao Ramesh) and a funny don (Sampoornesh Babu) are after Vidya Balan.
 Who is this Vidya Balan?
-Why is everyone after her? and what is this chaotic situation all about?
+Why is everyone after her?
+And what is this chaotic situation all about?

 Cast

+Production

+The film marked Jyotii Sethi's Telugu film debut.
+She was approached by the makers after they saw her TV and print commercials in Mumbai.
+The final shooting schedule took place in March 2015.

+Reception

+Y. Sunitha Chowdhary of The Hindu wrote, "Though the plot is interesting, a little more effort in fine tuning the script would have helped the film".